sjs-code-foundry/car-servicing/README.md

 - [ ] Implement Age of Vehicle in Car Stats (new collection in Firestore)
 - [ ] Use Data Attributes on Weekly Checks (deleting checks, opening table of weekly checks, etc.)
 - [ ] Try to catch errors with AppCheck on desktop (open app early on Sunday morning, when you usually need it)
+- [ ] Refactor tabHeight const and setModalContainerHeight function (perhaps introduce delay to prevent weird behavior?)
 #### User Experience
 - [ ] Add picture icon for users
+- [ ] History records display as drop-downs ordered by date (Title is date and miles, then drop-down reveals things like miles travelled and jobs done)
 - [ ] Double click copies values from Weekly Check record table
 - [ ] Implement sorting functions for service jobs and weekly checks
 - [ ] Implement decision modal for deleting weekly checks